cocotb/cocotb/documentation/source/building.rst

 -----------

 Typically the makefiles provided with cocotb for various simulators use a separate ``compile`` and ``run`` target.
-This allows for a rapid re-running of a simulator if none of the RTL source files have changed and therefore the simulator does not need to recompile the RTL.
+This allows for a rapid re-running of a simulator if none of the :term:`RTL` source files have changed and therefore the simulator does not need to recompile the :term:`RTL`.

 Variables